ARTICLE ONE: Name and Location

 Section 1: Except as otherwise provided herein, Board Members shall assume their positions at the conclusion of the annual meeting of the membership of LACA.
-Any Board Member vacancy shall be filled as provided in Article Four, Section 4 (four).
+Any vacancy of a Board Member shall be filled as provided in Article Four, Section 4 (Four).

 Section 2: The President shall preside at all meetings of the membership and the Executive Board; have general supervision over the affairs of LACA; call special meetings of the Executive Board; perform all acts and duties usually performed by an executive and presiding officer; serve on, and be considered as an ex officio member of all committees of the Executive Board; and sign documents as are authorized by the Executive Board.
 The President shall vote at meetings of the Executive Board only when such vote is needed to break a tie.
 The President shall serve a one (1) year term followed by a one (1) year term as Past-President.